 The prior night I drove from our Omaha Metcalfe Park Neighborhood home to Cabela’s in La Vista to buy shotgun shells (and to look around, of course, HA!).
 Approximate gas cost with the purchase of shells = $32.00.

-After the Cabela’s excursion, it was over to see Jim Druliner at Sillosocks Decoy headquarters in mid-town Omaha to buy a few more windsock decoys (you can never have enough decoys for waterfowl hunting, can you?).
+After the Cabela’s excursion, it was over to see a local decoy maker (you can never have enough decoys!) to purchase a few more.
 Approximate cost of gas and decoys = $45.00.